shtan/Top-Reco-4/README.md

 We can write and minimize a chi square variable representing the distance between the measured and the corrected light jets which make the ellipses intersect.
 Transforming from polar to cartesian coordinates yields an analytic solution for the minimum by inverting a covariance matrix of the sum of all the object resolutions.
 The purpose of this class, given an input collection of objects and their resolutions, is to calculate the minimum and corresponding corrections to the objects.

-#### Constructor

-There are two constructors, which require different inputs.

-1. With list of input objects and resolutions:
-- vector of four-vectors of light jets
-- vector of pT resolutions (one for each jet)
-- vector of phi resolutions
-- vector of eta resolutions
-- coordinates (2D or 3D) of the momentum imbalance to cancel

-2. With number of objects only:
-- number of lights jets
-- coordinates (2D or 3D) of the momentum imbalance to cancel

-In both cases the momentum imbalance vector is passed by reference, in order to allow for changes (as the other objects in the event are allowed to vary, the sum of top momenta will also vary).

 #### Methods of interest

-- setCartesianWidths
+- Eval_covariance
 Transform from polar (pT, phi, eta) to Cartesian widths (px, py, pz).

-- calcSigmas
 Once the light jet object collections have been set, calculate the global covariance matrix and invert it.
-This method only needs to be called once per event!

 - setupEquations
-In case the second constructor was used, pass in the vectors of non-top object four-momenta and resolutions.
+Pass in the vectors of non-top object four-momenta and resolutions.
 Calls setCartesianWidths and calcSigmas.

 - calcMin
 Calculate the vector of deltas (corrections to the light jets) defined in Eq.
 C.7, i.e., calculate the B_i matrices and multiply by the displacement vector.
 From the vector of deltas, calculate the chi square.
 This method needs to be called only when the displacement vector changes.

-- getChiSquare
-Calls calcMin and returns the minimum of the chi square.

-- getMinDeltasX/Y/Z
-Returns a vector of px/py/pz deltas at the minimum of the chi square.

 ### topSystemChiSquare